"An invaluable contribution to scholarship ... It is a remarkable document."

 Mrs. Toppin went on to state that "I think you have instilled in us as Caribbean people, the importance of delving into our biographical information on some of the other persons now past who have made a significant contribution that we know nothing about.
 I think that it should inspire us to look a little further in that area, and maybe even our educational institutions should take this on board and see how best we can move forward with this.
 I conclude by again offering you my thanks and congratulations on this."

-The full recording of the book launch is available online via the Historical Research International's YouTube page.
+See the full recording of the book launch below, via the Historical Research International's YouTube.

 About the Book